No Anti-Immigrant Victory for Trump—So Far: Bill Boyarsky

 President Donald Trump is not only a blowhard, he’s full of hot air.
 He proved that again this week when, after incessant boasting about “winning,” he lost big in Congress, where Republicans and Democrats—for the time being—rejected his budget cuts, including those directed at immigrants.

-On Monday, congressional leaders announced they had agreed on an interim budget plan that will keep the government running until Sept.
+Congressional leaders announced Monday they had agreed on an interim budget plan that will keep the government running until Sept.
 30. A final vote is expected before then.

 Gone were Trump’s most highly touted proposals.
 The agreement preserves funding for Planned Parenthood, scientific research and the arts, all subjects of attacks by Trump and the Republican right.
 There also are no drastic cuts for the Environmental Protection Agency in the compromise.